w3c/threat-model-web/index.md

 Main components of a Web Browser:

 * **Browser Engine/Kernel**: This component interacts with the operating system, manages persistent resources like the cookie and password databases, and handles window management, the location bar, network stack, SSL/TLS, download manager, and clipboard.
 The Browser Kernel is also responsible for managing multiple instances of the Rendering Engine and implements a security policy for how sandboxed rendering engines can interact with the operating system.
 * **Rendering Engine**: is an essential component in the browser ecosystem.
 They convert data, such as HTML and images, often in combination with CSS, into a graphical format for presentation to the user on the screen.
-Examples mentioned include Trident (used in MSIE), Gecko (used in Firefox), WebKit (used by Safari, Chrome, and Android), and Presto (used in Opera).
+There are also non-HTML document types (e.g., plaintext files, bitmap images, audio and video, XML-based documents, SVG...)
 * **Browser Extensions**: Third-party creators develop Browser Extensions to enhance browser functionality by adding diverse features.
 They enable users to customize and improve their browsing experiences.
-* **Plugins** are code bridges linking external code libraries or applications to a browser.
+* **Browser Plugins** are code bridges linking external code libraries or applications to a browser.
 Their installation adds new code to the browser, allowing it to access external application code and support formats that are not natively handled, thereby increasing browser capabilities.
 Examples include Adobe Flash, multi-vendor Java, or Microsoft Silverlight.
 Plugins differ from extensions.
 * **Storage** Browsers offer various mechanisms for storing data locally on a user's device, which vary in lifetime and capacity.
   - **Cookies** are small files (up to 4KB) sent with each HTTP request to the server to manage sessions, track users, and personalize them.
 The **Cookie Jar** is the browser's local database for storing cookie information.
   - **localStorage** allows for the persistent storage of key-value pairs accessible within the same origin, often used for non-sensitive data like user preferences or themes.